by12380/Autocomplete/README.md

 6. Run `minikube start` to start your kubernetes environment.

-7. Run `helm install autocomplete ./chart` to deploy project to kubernetes.
+7. Run `helm install default ./chart` to deploy project to kubernetes.

 8. (Optional) Run `minikube dashboard` to open Kubernetes dashboard and check for deployment status.